Data Protection and Subject Access Requests

 Pembrokeshire County Council needs to collect and use certain types of information about people with whom it deals.
 In addition, it may occasionally be required by law to collect and use information to comply with the requirements of government departments and the Welsh Assembly Government.

-The General Data Protection Regulation 2016 only applies to personal data which identifies living persons.
+The United Kingdom General Data Protection Regulation (UK GDPR) only applies to personal data which identifies living persons.
 The Regulation also makes provisions for the processing of such personal information including the obtaining, holding, use of or disclosure of such information.

-Pembrokeshire County Council is subject to those provisions and has to abide by the six principles of the General Data Protection Regulation 2016 which are:
+Pembrokeshire County Council is subject to those provisions and has to abide by the six principles of the United Kingdom General Data Protection Regulation (UK GDPR) which are:

 Personal data shall be:-

 - Processed lawfully, fairly and in a transparent manner.

 - Processed only for specified, explicit and legitimate purposes.

 - Adequate, relevant and limited to what is necessary.

 - Accurate and where necessary, kept up to date.